bootique/bootique/UPGRADE.md

 ## 3.0-M3

+* [bootique #344](https://github.com/bootique/bootique/issues/344): `bootiqie-di` was merged into Bootique core, and is no longer shipped as a standalone module.
+This allows us to integrate it more tightly with Bootique concepts, such as module auto-loading, app configuration, etc., improving user experience.
+For the rare cases, when `bootiqie-di` was used without Bootique, this can still be done.
+Just include `bootique` module as your dependency, and keep using `DIBootstrap` like you did before to create an `Injector`.

 * [bootique #340](https://github.com/bootique/bootique/issues/340): API-based module dependency tracking is no longer supported.
 While `BQModuleProvider` (deprecated per the following note) still has a method called `dependencies()`, its output is ignored by the runtime.
 If you relied on implicit loading of transitive dependenices, you have two choices - switch to auto-loading, or manually